EAmrogowicz/console-finances/README.md

 - The average of the **changes** in Profit/Losses over the entire period.

-  - Track what the total change in profits are from month to month and then find the average.
+  - Tracks what the total change in profits are from month to month and then finds the average.

 - The greatest increase in profits (date and amount) over the entire period.

 - The greatest decrease in losses (date and amount) over the entire period.

-Your final code should print the analysis to the console.
+Final code prints the analysis to the console.

 ## Credits